-Michael's Map has been produced in a partnership between the University of Edinburgh and Skimstone Arts.
-It is based in a research project funded by the Economic and Social Research Council held by Charlotte Clarke and- Heather Wilkinson and in partnership with the Mental Health Foundation and Alzheimer Scotland (ES/L0T470X/1 — Inciting and disruption — developing participatory analysis of the experience of living with dementia and dementia care).
+Michael's Map was a partnership project between the University of Edinburgh and Skimstone Arts.
+It is based in a research project funded by the Economic and Social Research Council held by Charlotte Clarke and Heather Wilkinson and in partnership with the Mental Health Foundation and Alzheimer Scotland (ES/L0T470X/1 — Inciting and disruption — developing participatory analysis of the experience of living with dementia and dementia care).

 More information about the underpinning research is available at talkingdementia.org

-Please email to let us know or if you have any questions.
+Please email Charlotte.firstname.lastname@example.org to let us know or if you have any questions.

 If you would like further information about Living with dementia, you should be able to get information that is relevant to where you are living from Alzheimer Scotland Or Alzheimer's Society branch or it's equivalent.